-Chronic Illness and Transplantation Issues and the Adolescent
+Chronic Illness and Transplantation Issues and the Teen

-Adolescence, alone, is a stressful developmental process even for physically healthy teens.
-Chronic illness happening during adolescence makes adolescent development even harder.
+The teenage years are a stressful time even for physically healthy teens.
+Chronic illness happening during these years makes a teen's development even harder.
 The chronic disorder, treatment needs, hospitalization, and surgery (when necessary) all make concerns about physical appearance more intense.
 They also interfere with the process of gaining independence and disrupt changing relationships with parents and friends.
-Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing their illness and learning to follow recommended treatment.
+Also, developmental issues complicate a teen's transition toward taking responsibility for managing their illness and learning to follow recommended treatment.

-Adolescents who are faced with acute or chronic illness are more likely to experience increased concerns and fears when their illness or healthcare needs conflict with the following normal developmental issues:
+Teens who are faced with acute or chronic illness are more likely to have more concerns and fears when their illness or healthcare needs conflict with these normal developmental issues:

-Encourage adolescents to share their concerns related to their body and how it may be affected by their illness or treatment.
+Encourage teens to share their concerns related to their body and how it may be affected by their illness or treatment.

-Inform adolescents about anticipated physical effects of medicines and treatment.
+Inform teens about possible physical effects of medicines and treatment.
 Encourage discussion about ways to reduce or cope with the effects.

-Developing independence.
-Chronic illness often interferes with an adolescent's comfort in becoming less dependent on parents.
-Parents of chronically ill adolescents often are more resistant to the adolescent's efforts to act independently.
+Chronic illness often interferes with a teen's comfort in becoming less dependent on parents.
+Parents of chronically ill teens often are more resistant to the teen's efforts to act independently.
 Some ways to address the conflict between normal development of independence, while still addressing healthcare needs of the chronic illness, include the following:

-Involve adolescents in health-related discussions (for example, current concerns about their illness, treatment choices).
+Involve teens in health-related discussions (for example, current concerns about their illness, treatment choices).

-Teach adolescents self-care skills related to their illness.
+Teach teens self-care skills related to their illness.

-Encourage adolescents to monitor and manage their own treatment needs as much as possible.
+Encourage teens to monitor and manage their own treatment needs as much as possible.

 Encourage the development of coping skills to address problems or concerns that might arise related to their illness.

-Relationships with peers.
-Chronic illness and treatment often interfere with time spent with peers or in the school setting, which is the adolescent's primary social environment.
+Chronic illness and treatment often interfere with time spent with peers or in the school setting, which is the teen's primary social environment.
 Self-esteem issues related to acceptance of one's self and concerns about acceptance by others are intensified by chronic illness and related treatment needs.
 To address these concerns, consider the following:

 Encourage spending time with friends as much as possible.